mrkkrp/markkarpov.com/tutorial/ghc-optimization-and-fusion.md

 To recapitulate:

-* GHC has no problem specializing for you when a polymorphic function is used in the same module it's defined: it has its body and it knows what to do.
+* GHC has no problem specializing for you when a polymorphic function is used in the same module in which it's defined: it has the body and it knows what to do.

 * Lack of specialization makes polymorphic functions run very slowly.

-* If you can guess which specializations to request from GHC when you write your module prefer `SPECIALIZE`.
+* If you can guess which specializations to request from GHC when you write your module, prefer `SPECIALIZE`.

-* Otherwise rely on `INLINE` and `INLINEABLE`.
+* Otherwise, rely on `INLINE` and `INLINEABLE`.

 ### Rewrite rules

-Haskell, being a pure language, makes it possible to perform a wide range of transformations without changing meaning of the programs.
+Haskell, being a pure language, makes it possible to perform a wide range of transformations without changing the meaning of a program.
 Let's see how this is done with rewrite rules.

 #### The `RULES` pragma

-The `RULES` pragma allows us to write arbitrary rules how to transform certain combinations of functions.
+The `RULES` pragma allows us to write arbitrary rules for how to transform certain combinations of functions.
 Here is an example of `RULES` in use:

 ```haskell